einzige/pose/readme.md

 ### Run the unit tests for the Pose Gem

-Pose uses Postgresql for tests, since it is the most strict database.
+For now, Pose uses Postgresql for tests, since it is free, and one of the most strict databases.
-To run tests, first, create a test database.
+To run tests, first create a test database.

 ```bash
 createdb pose_test